outdreamer/build-a-cure-1/docs/interface_math.md

     - therefore key identifying/generative attributes of an object can be used as symmetries
       - example: core functions, priorities, types

+  - can also generate an interface by the combinations of variables that minimize & maximize change (filters to remove common information to leave differentiating information for comparison)

 # Questions